athenalpn/mccwa/md/01-intro.md

 ==
 C++ is a very, _very_ complicated language.

-You are going to learn the very basics.
+You are going to learn some essentials.
 In the next two weeks, I hope for two
 things:

 1. that you are enabled to learn more C++, and